cosmicjs/blocks/README.md

-# Feature Builder
+# Cosmic Feature Templates

-Use the Cosmic Feature Builder to build common content-powered features for your website or app.
+Use Cosmic Feature Templates to build common content-powered features for your website or app.
 Save development time and learn content modeling best practices.

 ## Built with